njskalski/bernardo/docs/views.md

 ### solutions:

-1) disposable variant of widget tree.
-I am not sure how to build it.
-On one hand having reference to parent should allow me to get references to children.
-On the other, it is general rule that references point to items higher on stack, so recursive strategy doesn't seem to work because I never have all elements of tree on the stack at the same time.

-   I could try storing references in vector, doing something like "chain iterators".collect()

 2) merge render and layout.
 This seems easiest.
 They are literally called one after another.
 The only reason they ever got separated was the fact that I did not want to have render with mut.